JAXA: Solar sail research

 On 9 August 2004, ISAS successfully deployed two prototype solar sails from a sounding rocket.
 A clover-type sail was deployed at 122 km altitude and a fan type sail was deployed at 169 km altitude.
 Both sails used 7.5 micrometer-thick film.

 ISAS tested a solar sail again as a sub-payload to the Akari (ASTRO-F) mission on 22 February 2006.
 However the solar sail did not deploy fully.
-ISAS tested a solar sail again as a sub payload of the SOLAR-B launch at 23 September 2006, but contact with the probe was lost.
+ISAS tested a solar sail again as a sub payload of the SOLAR-B launch on 23 September 2006, but contact with the probe was lost.

 The IKAROS solar sail was launched in May 2010 and successfully demonstrated solar sail technology in July.
 This made IKAROS the world's first spacecraft to successfully demonstrate solar sail technology in interplanetary space.
 The goal is to have a solar sail mission to Jupiter after 2020.

 Astronomy program

 The first Japanese astronomy mission was the X-ray satellite Hakucho (CORSA-b), which was launched in 1979.
 Later ISAS moved into solar observation, radio astronomy through space VLBI and infrared astronomy.